reishash/Debugged/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to submit issues and pull requests to improve the game.
+We welcome contributions from the community!
+If you have ideas for improvements or new features, feel free to submit issues and pull requests.
+Please ensure your code adheres to our coding standards and includes appropriate tests.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](doc/LICENSE) file for more details.